 I'm looking forward to lots of fire this year.
 Bring your best and I'll see you at the park!

 Important reminders from your commissioner:

 Parking - guys please leave your cars at home as the available parking spaces around the field is VERY, VERY limited.
 Most spaces are Resident only so unless you are a South Boston resident then you will most likely get a $40 ticket that the league cannot cover.
-We are told that some parking relief (Thomas Butler Park on First Street will have some residential spaces available) is on the way but isn't complete.
-If possible, car pool, take the MBTA/City Point bus, or bike/walk to the park and save yourself the headache.
+If possible, car pool, take the MBTA/City Point bus, or bike/walk to the park and save yourself the frustration.

 Umpire/Scorekeeper fee - please pay the umpire $25 and pay $5 to the official scorekeeper BEFORE the game begins.